Treeing Walker Coonhound

 Are Treeing Walker Coonhounds Good with Kids?
 TWCs are amiable with children.
 But this energetic breed is best suited to families with older children who know how to treat dogs well, and aren't likely to pull on the Walker's long ears.

 Are Treeing Walker Coonhounds Good with Other Pets?
-Treeing Walker Coonhounds enjoy the company of other dogs, especially when they've been socialized with them from a young age.
+Treeing Walker Coonhounds enjoy the company of other dogs, especially when they've been socialized with them from an early age.
 They are a danger to cats and other small animals, however, because their hunting drive is so strong.

 Treeing Walker Coonhounds are not very protective or territorial.